simonw/action-transcription/README.md

 Simon Willison - [@simonw](https://twitter.com/simonw) - [simonwillison.net](https://simonwillison.net/)

+For more on this project: [A tool to run caption extraction against online videos using Whisper and GitHub Issues/Actions](https://simonwillison.net/2022/Sep/30/action-transcription/)

 ## Tool Description

 Action Transcription supports archiving and searching the transcripts of videos from multiple different video hosting platforms.